Posts

 Image

 Am I alone in seeing numerous contradictions between what the College loftily proclaims and what it actually does ... for example have a look at the document, The Role of Council Members (2023) which states that; 'Holders of public office should be as open and transparent as possible about all the decisions and actions that they take.
 They should give reasons for their decisions and restrict information only when the wider public interest clearly demands.'
 Really ?
 Perhaps I missed something but aren't Council members now forbidden to criticise any decision on which the Council has taken a vote - even when the public/professional interest might demand it ?
-Not satisfied with a mute Council they now want to abolish elections entirely and move to an appointed one instead (see here).
-This tendency towards authoritarianism and message control doesn’t stop with muzzling the Council.
-Recent demands from within the RCVS in their 5 Year Plan (a nice irony there for those wh
+And if they have the temerity to do so, the College will call in the heavy mob No one expects the Spanish Inquisition This tendency towards authoritarianism and message control doesn’t stop with muzzling the Council.
+Recent demands from within the RCVS in their 5 Year Plan (a nice irony there for those who get it)...

 Another nice little earner.